ecmwf/earthkit-data/docs/guide/data.rst

 Methods provided by earthkit-data data objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Methods provided by CliMetLab data objects (such as a Dataset, a data Source or a Reader):
+Methods provided by earthkit-data data objects (such as a data Source or a Reader):
 Depending on the data, some of these methods are or are not available.

 A CliMetLab data object provides methods to access and use its data.